 Schmidt/Rebound Hammer Method

 The concrete rebound hammer test (often referred to as Schmidt Hammer) was invented in 1948 and is still a popular choice to test the compressive strength of concrete.
-To use this method, the rebound hammer must first be calibrated against a steel test anvil.
+To use this method, the concrete rebound hammer must first be calibrated against a steel test anvil.
 Once calibrated, a spring release mechanism is used to activate a hammer which impacts a plunger to drive into the surface of the concrete.
 After impact, the plunger is locked in its retracted position and a rebound number is recorded (the numbers can range from 10-100).
 For accuracy, several numbers must be recorded.

 In order to establish a relationship between the rebound number and the compressive strength of concrete, the following two methods are often used: ACI 228.1: In Place Methods to Estimate Concrete Strength, or BS EN 13791:2019: Assessment of In-Situ Compressive Strength in Structures and Precast Concrete Components.